Dooping/my-land-backend/README.md

 #### Login
 `GET /user`

-Endpoint to login the user through basic authentication.
+Endpoint to log in the user through basic authentication.

 Returns a JWT token in the header `Access-Token`.
 The token is valid for 30 days.